veronica-f-reyes/telco_classification_project/README.md

 <hr style="border-top: 2px groove green; margin-top: 1px; margin-bottom: 1px"></hr>

 - Customers at the telecommunications company, Telco, are churning.
 - The goal of this project is to determine why customers are churning by developing machine learning classification models to predict customer churn based on the customer data available.
+In particular, we will be looking into customers with automatic payments to see if there really is independent from churn.
 - The models will be created using Python, Pandas, Matplot, Seaborn, and Scikit-Learn libraries.